 First, you’ll need to sign up or create an account on Google My Business (GMB), the search engine giant’s platform for business owners looking to publish their information across Search and Maps, manage their online reviews, and connect with existing and potential customers.

-A Google My Business (GMB) account is all you need to start the process of verifying your business.
-According to Google, most local businesses will go through the verification process by mail, but other establishments, like “service area businesses” have other verification options available.
+According to Google, most businesses will go through the verification process by mail, but other establishments, like “service-area businesses,” have other verification options available.

-With this method, Google will send you a postcard within 14 days with a verification code attached to it.
+Getting Google-verified by mail involves Google sending you a postcard within 14 days with a verification code attached to it.
 Before requesting verification, make sure that your GMB listing address meets Google’s guidelines.
-Otherwise, the arrival of the postcard might be delayed, or it arrives in the wrong place.
+Otherwise, the arrival of the postcard could be delayed.
+Or it could arrive in the wrong place.

-To start the process, log in to your GMB account and click on the “Verify Now” option on your listing.
+To start the process, simply login to your GMB account and click on the “Verify Now” option on your listing.
 When you get to the postcard request screen, make sure that the listed address is correct before clicking the “Send Postcard” confirmation button.
-You can also request a postcard through the GMB app by tapping the “Send postcard” button and pressing the “I don’t have a code” option.
+You can also request a postcard through the Google My Business app by tapping the “Send postcard” button and pressing the “I don’t have a code” option.

-Google also says to not make any other changes to your listing name, address, or category while waiting for the postcard.
-Doing so could further delay your verification process.
+Google says do not make any other changes to your listing name, address, or category while waiting for the postcard.
+Doing so could delay your Google My Business verification process.